LatridellActiveX/Medorium-Roster/frontend/src/layout/readme.md

-the layout folder is for header and footer
+The layout folder is for UI components that we will only use once (e.g. footer, header, contexts)